drossDS/Air_BnB_Fair_Pricing_Improved/README.md

 More domain knowledge and data could help to understand some of these more difficult listings and create features that will improve the model performance.
 However, it is also possible that the provided data cannot accurately describe the prices which are set by very different people with their own personal and financial needs.
 Additional study of the data is required to determine how much more information can be gained from it.

+After removing outliers, vast improvements were made, and the models were able to far outpace the performance of the null model.
+What this indicates is that the model does in fact have a difficult time with higher priced listings.
+It could simply be that the host's pricing strategy is irrational in some way with respect to the greater distribution of listings.
+Ideally a feature would be discovered or created that adds enough fidelity to the model to better predict the prices of the outlier units.

 # 6. Conclusions
 ## 6.1.
 Fair Pricing Model Conclusions
 * An Airbnb fair price predictor is able to be created, however, it's performance is almost negligibly better than the null model